ahdis/test.ahdis.ch/Transformation_FHIR-CDA.md

-# Transformation CDA to FHIR and back
+# Transformation documents from CDA to FHIR and back

 With the maps from the project [cda-fhir-maps](https://github.com/ahdis/cda-fhir-maps) CDA documents can be transformed into FHIR documents and back.
 This manual describes for which exchange formats the transformation can be used and how it is executed.